rocketacademy/bootcamp-docs/interview-prep/ip.2-resume.md

 ### 3 Points

 Think of the 3 or fewer most important points you wish to communicate with the recruiter, and make sure those points stand out on your resume.
 Recruiters will not remember more than 3 points about you.
-For SWE Bootcamp graduates, these points are typically:
+For Coding Bootcamp graduates, these points are typically:

 1. I can code
 2. I am smart
 3. I am a culture fit

-How you communicate these points will vary from person to person, but there is a general pattern for SWE Bootcamp grads.
+How you communicate these points will vary from person to person, but there is a general pattern for Coding Bootcamp grads.
 If you're not sure if your resume communicates your points, ask family or friends to review for 10 seconds and see what they grasp.

 ### Point #1: I Can Code